The Greenbrier

 The Greenbrier is a luxury resort located in the Allegheny Mountains near White Sulphur Springs in Greenbrier County, West Virginia, United States.

 Since 1778, visitors have traveled to this part of the state to "take the waters" of the area.
 Today, the Greenbrier is situated on 11000 acre of land with 710 guest rooms, 20 restaurants and lounges, more than 55 indoor and outdoor activities and sports, and more than 35 retail shops.

-The current Greenbrier was built in 1913 by the Chesapeake and Ohio Railway and was owned for much of its history by that company and its successors, Chessie System and CSX Corporation.
-Following years of heavy losses, CSX had the hotel file for bankruptcy protection in 2009.
-Justice Family Group, LLC, a company owned by coal baron and later governor of West Virginia Jim Justice, subsequently bought the property and guaranteed all debts, resulting in dismissal of the bankruptcy protection.
-Justice promised to return the hotel to its former status as a five-star resort and to introduce "tasteful" gambling for guests to increase profit.
-The Greenbrier Hotel Corp. today operates as a subsidiary of Justice's company.
+The Greenbrier was built in 1913 by the Chesapeake and Ohio Railway and was owned for much of its history by that company and its successors, Chessie System and CSX Corporation.
+After years of losses, CSX had the hotel file for bankruptcy protection in 2009.
+Justice Family Group, LLC, owned by coal baron Jim Justice, bought the property and guaranteed all debts, resulting in dismissal of the bankruptcy protection.
+Justice, later the governor of West Virginia, and U.S. Senator, promised to return the hotel to its former status as a five-star resort.
+In 2026, Kennedy Lewis Investment Management bought a controlling interest in the resort.

-The last U.S. president to stay at the Greenbrier during his presidency was Dwight D. Eisenhower.
-A total of 28 presidents have stayed at the hotel.

-The Greenbrier is also the site of a massive underground bunker that was meant to serve as an emergency shelter for the United States Congress during the Cold War.
+The most recent U.S. president to stay at the Greenbrier during his term is Dwight D. Eisenhower.
+Many presidents (28) have stayed at the hotel.
+The Presidents' Cottage Museum houses exhibits about presidential visits and the history of the Greenbrier.
+The Greenbrier is the site of a massive underground bunker meant to serve as an emergency shelter for the United States Congress during the Cold War.
 The bunker was code named "Project Greek Island".